TISAX® Demystified – Episode 1

 It All Starts at the Top: Why You Need a Security Gameplan

-If your organization can’t answer who is in charge of information security, what the rules are, and how the system is monitored, you’re already off course.
+But back to leadership and organization: If your team can’t answer who is in charge of Information Security, what the rules are to protect Information Assets, and how the Information Security Management System (ISMS) is managed and monitored, you’re already off course.

 𝗪𝗵𝗮𝘁 𝗧𝗵𝗶𝘀 𝗖𝗵𝗮𝗽𝘁𝗲𝗿 𝗖𝗼𝘃𝗲𝗿𝘀

-VDA ISA Chapter 1 focuses on the organizational backbone of your Information Security Management System (ISMS).
+VDA ISA Chapter 1 focuses on the organizational backbone of your Information Security Management System.

 𝗛𝗲𝗿𝗲’𝘀 𝘄𝗵𝗮𝘁 𝗶𝘁 𝗱𝗲𝗺𝗮𝗻𝗱𝘀 – 𝗶𝗻 𝗽𝗹𝗮𝗶𝗻 𝗘𝗻𝗴𝗹𝗶𝘀𝗵: